Metro Atlanta: Roads and freeways

-Stone Mountain Freeway, or U.S. 78, is an 8‑mile corridor east of Downtown Atlanta and the neighboring suburb of Decatur.
+Stone Mountain Freeway, or Route 78, is an 8‑mile corridor east of Downtown Atlanta and the neighboring suburb of Decatur.
 It serves northeast portions of Dekalb County, including the city of Stone Mountain.
-It continues east as a divided highway into south Gwinnett County, including the suburb of Snellville.
-U.S. 78 also stretches east to Athens.
+It continues east as a divided highway into southern part of Gwinnett County, including the suburbs of Lilburn, Snellville and Loganville.
+Route 78 also stretches east to Athens.

-Lakewood Freeway, or Georgia 166, extends between Lakewood Park in south Atlanta and Campbellton Road, just west of I‑285.
+Lakewood Freeway, or Route 166, extends between Lakewood Park in south Atlanta and Campbellton Road, just west of I‑285.

-Peachtree Industrial Blvd, or Georgia 141, is a route north-northeast of Atlanta which begins on the north side of I‑285 and runs parallel to I‑85 for about four miles until it terminates when it splits into GA‑141 and Peachtree Industrial (continuing as a normal divided highway).
+Peachtree Industrial Blvd, or Route 141, is a route north-northeast of Atlanta which begins on the north side of I‑285 and runs parallel to I‑85 for about four miles until it terminates when it splits into Route 141 and Peachtree Industrial Boulevard (continuing as a normal divided highway).

-Georgia State Route 316 is a four-mile-long route that branches from I‑85 and stretches eastward into Gwinnett County.
+Route 316 is a four-mile-long route that branches from I‑85 and stretches eastward into Gwinnett County.
 It continues east as a normal divided highway through the suburb of Lawrenceville and on to Athens.

 There are many historic roads across the area, named after its mills and early ferries, and the bridges later built to replace the ferries.
 Pace's Ferry is perhaps the best known.

 Owing to the area's long history of settlement and uneven terrain, most arterial roads are not straight but meander instead, which can be confusing as much as the famed proliferation of Atlanta streets with "Peachtree" in the name.
 It is also often joked that half the streets are named Peachtree, while the other half have several names to make up for it.

 Partly, confusion is because the region maintains the historic nomenclature of each county naming its roads for the towns they connect with in surrounding counties.
-Thus, from Dallas to Roswell, Georgia 120 is Marietta Highway to the Paulding/Cobb county line, is Dallas Highway to the city of Marietta, Whitlock Avenue to the town square, South Park Square for just one city block, Roswell Street to Cobb Parkway (at the Big Chicken), Roswell Road to the Cobb/Fulton county line, and finally Marietta Street to the town square in Roswell.
-Further confusion is from the arbitrary location of state routes by the Georgia Department of Transportation (GDOT), so that they travel an erratic path requiring several turns by drivers instead of traveling the original straight route; and the renaming of roads by state legislators to honor their friends.
+Thus, from Dallas to Roswell, Route 120 is Marietta Highway to the Paulding/Cobb county line, is Dallas Highway to the city of Marietta, Whitlock Avenue to the town square, South Park Square for just one city block, Roswell Street to Cobb Parkway (at the Big Chicken), Roswell Road to the Cobb/Fulton county line, and finally Marietta Street to the town square in Roswell.
+Further confusion is from the arbitrary location of state routes by the Georgia Department of Transportation, so that they travel an erratic path requiring several turns by drivers instead of traveling the original straight route; and the renaming of roads by state legislators to honor their friends.